 Methods

-Raptor surveys from 2011 to 2014 were conducted through the region extending from Milne Inlet to Steensby Inlet, and results of those surveys were reported in previous annual monitoring reports (EDI Environmental Dynamics Inc. 2013, 2014, 2015, 2016).
-Survey efforts from 2015 to 2019 focused on monitoring of occupancy and reproductive success only within the RMA, and opportunistically documented previously unknown nesting sites.
+Raptor surveys from 2011 to 2014 were conducted throughout the region extending from Milne Inlet to Steensby Inlet, and results of those surveys were reported in previous annual monitoring reports (EDI Environmental Dynamics Inc. 2013, 2014, 2015, 2016).
+Survey efforts from 2015 to 2020 focused on monitoring of occupancy and reproductive success only within the RMA, and opportunistically documented previously unknown nesting sites.

 Helicopter Survey

-Three helicopter-based raptor surveys were conducted in 2019: June 12 to 14 (18 hours), July 26 to 29 (19 hours), August 20 to 27 (19 hours).
+Three helicopter-based surveys were conducted in 2020: June 25 to 28, July 18 to 21, August 11 to 14.
 The focus of these surveys was to search known nesting sites for the presence of cliff-nesting birds.
-In addition to the structured surveys, favourable habitat was searched opportunistically when ferrying between known sites, camps or other mine infrastructure and when raptors or signs of site use (e.g., whitewash, orange-colored lichen, and unused nests) were observed.
+In addition to the structured surveys, favorable habitat was searched opportunistically when ferrying between known sites, camps or other mine infrastructure, and when raptors or signs of site use (e.g., whitewash, orange-colored lichen, and unused nests) were observed.
 Sites were considered occupied if one or more adults displayed territorial or reproductive behavior (e.g., vocalization and/or flight behavior associated with defense of breeding territory or presence of nest building, nest, or eggs).
 Locations with partially built or unused nests without detection of breeding aged adults were noted as such (i.e., no birds detected).

 Distance to Disturbance